Scared to Be Lonely: Commercial performance

 "Scared to Be Lonely" debuted at number five on the Netherlands' Dutch Single Top 100 chart dated 4 February 2017.
 Two weeks later, it rose to a peak of number three, spending two weeks at the peak and 32 weeks on the chart.
 On the Dutch Top 40, the song spent 21 weeks on the chart, debuting at number 29 and attaining a peak position of number 2 in its sixth week.
 The song reached the summit of the Dutch Dance Top 30 chart, and lasted a total of 74 weeks on it.
 In September 2018, the song was awarded a triple platinum certification by the Nederlandse Vereniging van Producenten en Importeurs van beeld – en geluidsdragers (NVPI) for track-equivalent sales of 120,000 units in the Netherlands.

 On the UK Singles Chart, "Scared to Be Lonely" debuted at number 23 on the issue dated 3 February 2017.
 The following week, it rose to a peak of number 14 on the chart, spending two weeks at the position.
 In both weeks that the song was at its peak, Lipa had three songs in the top 15 of the UK Singles Chart with "Be the One" (2015) and "No Lie" (2016) by Sean Paul featuring Lipa.
 "Scared to be Lonely" spent a total of 22 weeks on the chart.
 The song also entered the UK Dance Singles Chart, where it peaked at number two.
 For track-equivalent sales of 600,000 units in the United Kingdom, the song was awarded a double platinum certification by the British Phonographic Industry (BPI) in August 2021.

 In the United States, "Scared to Be Lonely" debuted at number 88 on the Billboard Hot 100 chart issue dated 18 February 2017.
 It spent 14 non-consecutive weeks on the chart, and eventually peaked at number 76.
 In December 2020, the Recording Industry Association of America (RIAA) awarded the song a double platinum certification for selling 2,000,000 track-equivalent units in the US.
 "Scared to Be Lonely" further reached the top 10 of charts in Austria, Belgium (Flanders), the Czech Republic, Denmark, Finland, Germany, Hungary, Malaysia, New Zealand, Norway, Portugal, Scotland, Slovakia, Sweden, and Switzerland.
-The song has been certified diamond in Mexico, quadruple platinum in Norway and Sweden, respectively, triple platinum in Poland, and triple platinum in Australia, Canada, and Italy, respectively.
+The song has been certified diamond in France and Mexico, quadruple platinum in Norway and Sweden, respectively, triple platinum in Poland, and triple platinum in Australia, Canada, and Italy, respectively.